Rapid Luminosity Decline and Subsequent Reformation of the Innermost Dust Distribution in the Changing-look AGN Mrk 590: Introduction

+The BLR (dust) reverberation mapping method is used to measure the time lag between the UV-optical disk continuum light curve and the BEL (IR) light curve of an AGN and, consequently, to estimate the size of the otherwise spatially unresolved BLR radius (dust torus innermost radius) in the AGN \citep[][and references therein]{pet04b,sug06,kos14}.
 There have been several BLR and dust reverberation mapping observation campaigns to date.
-The BLR reverberation mapping observations for local Seyfert galaxies and some high redshift quasars have been carried out by several groups \citep[e.g.,][]{pet98b,pet04,kas00,ben09b,den10,gri12,du14,fau17b}; a compilation of $\sim 40$ AGNs with secure H$\beta$ BLR lag detection can be found in \cite{ben09,ben13}.
-Dust reverberation mapping observations have also been measured for several individual AGNs \citep{cla89,gla92,sit93,gla04}.
-The first systematic investigation of dust reverberation mapping was carried out by the Multicolor Active Galactic Nuclei Monitoring (MAGNUM) project \citep[][]{yos02,yos03,min04,tom06,sug06,kos09,sak10,kos14,yos14}.
-The MAGNUM project produced accurate $K$-band dust reverberation lag measurements for 17 local Seyfert~1 galaxies \citep{sug06,kos14}.
+The BLR reverberation mapping observations for local Seyfert galaxies and some high redshift quasars have been carried out by several groups \citep[e.g.,][]{pet98b,pet04,kas00,ben09b,den10,gri12,du14,fau17b}; a compilation of $\sim 40$ AGNs with secure H$\beta$ BLR lag detection can be found in \cite{ben15} \citep[see also][]{ben09,ben13}.
+Dust reverberation mapping observations have also been measured for several AGNs \citep{cla89,gla92,sit93,gla04,sug06,kos14,poz14,poz15,sch15,lir15,vaz15,man18,ram18,lan19}.
+The first systematic investigation of dust reverberation mapping was carried out by the Multicolour Active Galactic Nuclei Monitoring (MAGNUM) project \citep[][]{yos02,yos03,min04,tom06,sug06,kos09,sak10,kos14,yos14}.
+The MAGNUM project presents accurate $K$-band dust reverberation lag measurements for 17 local Seyfert~1 galaxies \citep{sug06,kos14}.

 Among the 17 AGNs with dust reverberation lag measurements obtained by MAGNUM \citep{kos14}, 15 have literature values for the H$\beta$ BLR lag (see Section~\ref{blr_dust_radii} for more details).
-Comparisons between the H$\beta$ BLR and dust reverberation lags in a sample of AGNs revealed that the dust innermost radii are generally larger compared to the H$\beta$ BLR radii, by a factor of $\sim 4$ \citep{sug06,kos14,du15,ben16}.
+Comparisons between the H$\beta$ BLR and dust reverberation lags in a sample of AGNs reveal that the dust innermost radii are generally larger compared to the H$\beta$ BLR radii, by a factor of $\sim 4$ \citep{sug06,kos14,du15,ben16}.
 However, it has also been pointed out by several authors that the relationship between the BLR and the dust innermost radii ($R_{\text{H}\beta~\text{BLR}}$ and $R_\text{dust}$, respectively) in some AGNs seems to deviate from the general trend of $R_\text{dust} = 4 \times R_{\text{H}\beta~\text{BLR}}$.
-As recapitulated in Section~\ref{blr_dust_radii}, Mrk~590 is the most significant outlier in the BLR$-$dust radius relation of the AGNs \citep{gan15,du15}; the H$\beta$ radius of Mrk~590 is only slightly larger than the dust radius (by a factor of $\sim 1.4$).
+As recapitulated in Section~\ref{blr_dust_radii}, Mrk~590 is the most significant outlier in the BLR$-$dust radius relation of the AGNs \citep{gan15,du15}; the dust radius of Mrk~590 is only slightly larger than the H$\beta$ radius (by a factor of $\sim 1.4$).